LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article_Docker.md

 ### Multi-Stage Builds

+That brings us to a next technique called "Multi-Stage Builds".
 [Docker Multi-stage builds](https://docs.docker.com/build/building/multi-stage/) is a technique for optimizing a Dockerfile with multiple ```FROM``` statements.
 Each ```FROM``` instruction can use a different image base,and each of them begins a new stage of the build.
 You can selectively copy artifacts from one stage to another, leaving behind everything you don't want in the final image.

 The easiest multi-stage builds is to use two ```FROM``` instructions, one is the *full SDK image* for build the application, and another one is the *runtime image* for running the application only.
 This technique help optimizes a Dockerfile to be in ordered, easy to read and maintain, and also reduce the final image size dramatically.